 Dyslexia Help: Reading IN Research- Discovering Mind Maps, Answering “Synonymous Whys”, and Critical Thinking

-Does your child or yourself have low resilience when it comes to learn?Tweet
+Does your child or yourself have low resilience when it comes to learning?Tweet

 Those with a neurodifference, such as dyslexia often have intuitive and insightful, well-developed social awareness and emotions while possessing a lexicon of words to help with the synonymous “whys of dyslexia”.
 We also have deep and holistic, list-form thinking, problem-solving, and building/constructing abilities, computer skills, and gaming strategies.
 Lastly, we seek out endeavors of creative, imaginative, visual, artistic, and visionary skills while taking on inventing and innovating pursuits.
 Lastly, we may excel at thinking of “outside the box” solutions, seeing a problem from many different sides, and spatial relationships along with the ability to think in 3 dimensions.

 Productivity looks different for those with dyslexia and other neurodifferences.
 We use what’s called inductive reasoning instead of deductive reasoning.
 See image below, I do know the observations made first in inductive reasoning includes patterns found only with the help of giving them tools of text analysis, critical thinking, and research in literacy.
 Motivation looks different for those with dyslexia and other neurodifferences.
 The students I serve are usually interest-based learners who have an affinity for nature, people, and mainly animals.